-igure 7.
-Impact of meninges on retinal explant (E15.5) outgrowth assay A – Experimental set up.
-Retinae were explanted and flattened by making 4 cuts at dorsal, nasal, ventral temporal areao.
-The dorsotemporal (DT)and ventrotemporal (VT) regions were excised and cultured on collagen gel with or without ventral meninges for 24h.
+Figure 7.
+Impact of meninges on retinal ganglion cell axon outgrowth in vtiro.
+A – Experimental set up.
+Retinae were explanted, flattened and the peripheral dorsal temporal or ventrotemporal retina dissected and cultured in a collagen gel either alone or at a short distance (100 – 300 µm) from ventral diencephalon meninges from the same embryos.
 OD – optic disc.
 B – Image processing.
 Images were processed in ImageJ by subtracting the explant area and measuring outgrowth area.
-C – Outgrowth from the ventrotemporal and dorsotemporal regions in the presence and absence of meninges.
+C – representative examples of ventrotemporal and dorsotemporal retinal explants cultured in the presence and absence of meninges.
 Scale bars (B, C) – 200µm.
-D – Average axon outgrowth comparison)h, error bars – SEM, n shown at base of columns.
+D – Mean ± s.e.m. axon outgrowth from dorsotemporal (DT) or ventrotemporal (VT) retinal explants cultured in the presence or absence of ventral diecenphalone meninges., Numbers on bars indicate numbers of explants analysed from 2 independent experiments.
 Normal distribution confirmed by Anderson-Darling normality test, p values calculated with one-way ANOVA.
 Ns – not significant.

 Discussion